Automattic/developer/readme.txt

 1. On activation, the plugin prompts you to specify what type of developer you are.
 This is used to configure the plugins checks.
 2. On activation, the plugin does a quick check to see if you have essential developer plugins installed.
 3. With one click you can install and activate the plugin.
-4. The plugin's settings page (Settings > Developer) will check to make sure your environment is correctly configured, including plugins, constants, and other settings.
+4. The plugin's settings page (Tools > Developer) will check to make sure your environment is correctly configured, including plugins, constants, and other settings.

 == Changelog ==